 Can I Buy A Property In My Own Name And Transfer It To The LLC Later?

 Once you have an LLC, you may wonder, "Can my LLC buy my house?"

 If you own your home free and clear, you can transfer your property to an LLC.
 However, if your home is mortgaged, this type of transfer would trigger the due-on-sale clause and the mortgage acceleration clause.

-The due-on-sale clause in a mortgage contract requires a full repayment of the mortgage.
+The due-on-sale clause - also known as the alienation clause - in a mortgage contract requires a full repayment of the mortgage.
 In other words, lenders can demand that you pay the remaining balance of a mortgage if you sell or transfer a property.
 A mortgage acceleration clause means you must pay back the entire loan at once – including the interest that accrued.